- Search The Registry

 From Bizana, Eastern Cape province, she was one of nine children in her family.
 During her infant years her father, Columbus, was a local history teacher.
 In later years he was the minister of the Transkei Governments’ Forestry and Agriculture Department during Kaizer Matanzima's rule.
 Her mother, Nomathamsanqa Mzaidume (Gertrude), was a science teacher.

 As a young girl, her family moved around within the former Transkei, due to her father’s work.
-She attended primary school in Bizana but when she was nine years old, the family moved to eMbongweni, where as well as attending school, Winnie would help her father to labour on the farm.
+She attended primary school in Bizana but when she was nine years old, the family moved to eMbongweni, where as well as attending school, Winnie would help her father to labor on the farm.
 This helped create a closer bond with her father, who was known for his aloofness despite wielding a great love for his children.
 Winnie Madikizela studied social work at the Jan Hofmeyr School.

 She became a political activist at an early age in her job as a hospital social worker and in 1958, she married Nelson Mandela.
-After her husband was jailed for life in 1964 for sabotage and plotting to overthrow the government, Madikizela-Mandela campaigned tirelessly for his release and emerged as a prominent anti-apartheid figure in her own right, undergoing detention, banishment and arrest.
+After her husband was jailed for life in 1964 for sabotage and plotting to overthrow the government, Madikizela-Mandela campaigned tirelessly for his release and emerged as a prominent anti-apartheid figure in her own right, undergoing detention, banishment, and arrest.
 On Feb.
 11, 1990, as she walked hand-in-hand with her Nelson Mandela out of Victor Verster prison, near Cape Town she punched the air in the clenched-fist salute of black power.

 For her and her husband, it was a crowning moment that led four years later to the end of centuries of white domination when he became South Africa's first Black president.
 But their marriage began to fall apart in the years to come.
 The end of apartheid marked the start of a string of legal and political troubles for Madikizela-Mandela.
 As evidence emerged in the dying years of apartheid of the brutality of her Soweto enforcers, the "Mandela United Football Club", her soubriquet switched from "Mother" of the nation to "Mugger".